raizen74/aws-sysops/README.md

 - `Parameter constraints` describe allowed input values so that AWS CloudFormation catches any invalid values before creating a stack.
 You can set constraints such as a minimum length, maximum length, and allowed patterns.
 - `!GetAtt` - The Fn::GetAtt intrinsic function returns the value of an attribute from a resource in the template.
 This example snippet returns a string containing the DNS name of the load balancer with the logical name myELB - YML : `!GetAtt` myELB.DNSName JSON : "Fn::GetAtt" : [ "myELB" , "DNSName" ]
+- `!ImportValue` The intrinsic function Fn::ImportValue returns the value of an output exported by another stack.
+You typically use this function to create cross-stack references.
+- `!Ref` - Returns the value of the specified parameter or resource.
+- `!Sub` - Substitutes variables in an input string with values that you specify.

 The `cfn-init` helper script reads template metadata from the AWS::CloudFormation::Init key and acts accordingly to: